bahrus/if-diff/README.md

 What should we do with a previously activated content that is now no longer applicable?
 I.e. what should happen on Wednesday?

 My bias is towards hiding it, as I tend to work more with VM PC's, but with lots of memory.
-Especially when you are using an expensive to initialize component, like a fancy, virtual grid that needs to parse a significant amount of JSON.
+Especially when you are using an expensive to initialize component, like a fancy, virtual grid.
 So if-diff currently only supports that option.
 [The gas guzzling framework in the room's](https://www.infoq.com/news/2019/04/real-world-framework-benchmark/?utm_source=sumome&utm_medium=twitter&utm_campaign=sumome_share) routing solutions tend to perform abysmally in such a setting (even if caching data, etc), in my experience.
 For that reason, I lacked the enthusiasm to consider the wider community in the opposite direction, which isn't good.

 if-diff agrees with dom-if's wisdom as far as the no-right-answer / difficult trade-offs, and envies how it empowers developers to be able to choose [if ending DOM support is the more humane thing to do](https://polymer-library.polymer-project.org/2.0/docs/devguide/templates#dom-if).